acacereswright/acacereswright.github.io/index.markdown

 title: About
 ---

 Hello!
-My name is Alex Caceres-Wright and I am currently pursing a masters degree in Computer Science and Enginnering.
+My name is Alex Caceres-Wright and I am currently pursing a Masters Degree in Computer Science and Enginnering.
 I am primarily intersted in Natural Language Processing, Computational Linguistics, and Data Science.

-Feel free to browse my website or [download my resume here](documents/Caceres-Wright_resume.pdf).
+Feel free to browse my website or [download my resume here](documents/Caceres-Wright_Resume.pdf).

 ## Education

-I hold a Bachelor's Degree in Cognitive Systems (Cognition and Brain Stream) with a minor in Psychology from the University of British Columbia, and am currently pursuing a Masters in Computer Science and Enginnering at the University of British Columbia.
+I hold a Bachelor's Degree in Cognitive Systems (Cognition and Brain Stream) with a minor in Psychology from the University of British Columbia, and am currently pursuing a Masters in Computer Science and Enginnering at the University at Buffalo (SUNY).

 ### Selected Coursework